Anna Jarvis: Commercialization, conflict, and later life

-Jarvis frequently referred to her mother's memory during her efforts to maintain the sentimental heart of the day while also maintaining her own role as the founder of the holiday.
+Jarvis frequently referred to her mother's memory during her efforts to maintain the sentimental heart of the day while also maintaining her role as the founder of the holiday.
 In addition to her efforts to maintain her position and recognition as the holiday's founder, Jarvis struggled against forces of commercialization that overwhelmed her original message.
-Among some of these forces were the confection, floral and greeting card industry.
-The symbols that she had valued for their sentimentality, such as the white carnation, easily became commodified and commercialized.
+Among some of these forces were the confection, floral, and greeting card industries.
+The symbols she valued for their sentimentality, such as the white carnation, easily became commodified and commercialized.